-IBM and the Ponemon Institute report that, on average, a company takes 280 days to detect a third-party data breach.
+Even worse, IBM and the Ponemon Institute report that on average, a company takes 277 days to identify and contain a third-party data breach.
 Why so long?
-One reason is that cybercriminals have become much better at operating in stealth mode once they enter the computer system.
+One reason is that threat actors have become much better at operating in stealth mode once they enter the computer system.
 Another, more troubling explanation is that some third-party contractors and vendors may attempt to hide a data breach from clients to avoid damaging the partnership.

-- Customers of Click Studios’ business password manager Passwordstate received a breach notification in April after hackers used the app’s update mechanism to spread malware to users.
+- Customers of Click Studios’ business password manager Passwordstate received a breach notification in 2021 after hackers used the app’s update mechanism to spread malware to users.
 It was unclear how many of the nearly 370,000 security and IT professionals who use Passwordstate at 29,000 organizations worldwide had been impacted by the incident.
-Click Studios instructed customers that upgraded their clients during the hack to change every password in the Passwordstate database.
+Click Studios instructed victimized customers to change every password in the Passwordstate database.

-- The Cancer Centers of Southwest Oklahoma’s third-party cloud storage provider, Elekta, identified odd behavior on its network early this year.
+- The Cancer Centers of Southwest Oklahoma’s third-party cloud storage provider, Elekta, identified odd behavior on its network in 2021.
 It found that 8,000 cancer patients’ sensitive health information was accessed without authorization.
-As a result, names, Social Security numbers, locations, birthdays, and information about medical diagnoses and treatments were disclosed.
+As a result, names, Social Security numbers, locations, birthdates, and information about medical diagnoses and treatments were disclosed.

-- The Saudi Arabian Oil Company, known as Saudi Aramco, had one terabyte of data stolen, which included details about its personnel, customers, sites, reports, and project papers.
-The cybercriminals gave Aramco an ultimatum: pay $50 million to have the data deleted for $50 million; otherwise, the data was up for sale on the dark web for $5 million.
+- The Saudi Arabian oil company Saudi Aramco had 1 terabyte of data stolen, which included details about its employees, customers, sites, reports, and project papers.
+The cybercriminals gave Aramco an ultimatum: pay $50 million to have the data deleted, otherwise it would be offered for sale on the dark web for $5 million.
 Saudi Aramco claims that a flaw at a third party caused the intrusion.

 Common Data Breaches Caused by Third-Party Vendors

-Phishing and ransomware attacks have been spiking – especially during the COVID pandemic, which sent many employees to work from home using virtual private network (VPN) connections that perform at various levels of security.
+Phishing and ransomware attacks have been spiking, especially during the COVID-19 pandemic, when the number of employees working from home soared.
 Phishing and ransomware are standard cybercrime tools that may lead to the following types of data breaches:

 - Unauthorized access via a company email account.
-That happened to General Electric when it experienced a breach that exposed personal data such as marriage certificates, passports, driver’s licenses, and tax withholding forms.
+General Electric experienced a breach that exposed employees’ personal data such as marriage certificates, passports, driver’s licenses, and tax withholding forms.

 - Lack of encryption.
-Health Share of Oregon, which coordinates care for Medicaid clients in the state of Oregon, had an unencrypted laptop stolen and exposed the personal information of over 650,000 clients.
+A vendor for Health Share of Oregon, which coordinates care for Medicaid patients, had an unencrypted laptop stolen, exposing the personal information of more than 650,000 people.

 These breaches are bad enough on their own.
-But, even worse, the sensitive information lifted by cybercriminals was already available for sale on the dark web by the time they were discovered.
+Even worse, the sensitive information stolen by cybercriminals was already available for sale on the dark web when they were discovered.
 From there, even more scams are perpetrated on unsuspecting customers and clients whose phone numbers and addresses have been exposed.